 This section provides the context for the use of UBL digital signatures and then defines profiles for advanced digital signatures in UBL and a specific UBL extension that implements one specific kind of advanced digital signature.

-There are certain circumstances in which it becomes necessary to electronically sign UBL documents.
+There are certain circumstances in which it becomes necessary to digitally sign UBL documents.
 This can be the case when creating tenders or invoices.
 For example, in some countries digitally signing electronic invoices is required by law.

-UBL (without extension) has a data structure (known as Signature) for defining electronic signatures and a number of elements for using such signatures in a document.
+UBL (without extension) has a data structure (known as Signature) for defining digital signatures and a number of elements for using such signatures in a document.
 To integrate UBL into the larger standards environment, this section associates the IETF/W3C XML Digital Signature specification [xmldsig] (a general framework for digitally signing XML documents) with the signature elements provided by UBL.
-These include specific provisions to use extensions supporting [XAdES], XML Advanced Electronic Signatures (ETSI TS 101 903), when the electronic signing of UBL documents is necessary to satisfy legal and technical requirements.
+These include specific provisions to use extensions supporting [XAdES] Digital Signatures (ETSI EN 319 132), when the UBL digital signature documents is necessary to satisfy additional legal and/or technical requirements.

-XAdES extends XMLDSig for use with advanced and qualified electronic signatures as specified in European Directive [1999/93/EC].

-Use of XAdES and the concept of Advanced Electronic Signature is not limited to Europe, as it is being adopted by many countries outside the EU, and, at the time of publication of this specification, it is undergoing international standardization in ISO as ISO 14533-2:2012 [XAdES (ISO)].

 One important benefit of XAdES is that it allows the addition of information and timestamps that extend the validity of a signature beyond the expiration or revocation of the electronic certificates involved in signature verification or the obsolescence of the underlying cryptographic keys and algorithms.

-By extending XMLDSig with additional embedded syntax and processing, XAdES satisfies the European Directive on a Community Framework for Electronic Signatures as well as other use cases requiring long-term preservation of signed documents.
-XAdES contains several modules that permit various levels of security, such as content commitment and non-repudiation enforcement with timestamps and long-term signature verification.
+XAdES extends XMLDSig also aiming at supporting advanced and qualified electronic signatures or seals as specified in European [eIDAS] Regulation and other similar legal frameworks.

+Use of XAdES and the concept of Advanced Electronic Signature or Seal is not limited to Europe, as it is being adopted by many countries outside the EU, and is the basis for international standard ISO 14533-2:2012 [XAdES (ISO)].

 The two digital signature profiles provided in UBL represent two approaches to signing UBL documents: enveloped and detached.
-Each of these approaches uses XMLDSig in a way that may or may not include XAdES features.
-In other words, the mechanisms implemented here can be used not only to implement XAdES in these two ways but also to implement other signature technologies based on XMLDSig as well.
+Each of these approaches can use either XMLDSig alone or may include also XAdES features.

 5.2 XML Digital Signatures

-5.2.1 XML Digital Signatures Overview
+5.2.1 XML Digital Signatures Overview (Non-Normative)

 Digital signatures, when appropriate rules and functions are used, can support the following properties for a document: